vznjs/reactivity/README.md

 ## `createRoot`

 Root is the most important block in reactivity.
 It defines the owner of the whole reactivity tree.
-When you plan to make some part of your code reactive, eg your whole app, create a top-level Root as the owner.
+When you plan to make some part of your code reactive, eg. your whole app, create a top-level Root as the owner.
 The Root is yielding a disposer function which you can use dispose all reactive computations.

 ```js
 import { createRoot, createValue, createReaction } from "@vzn/reactivity";